ssvaidyanathan/generator-apigee-proxy/README.md

 - Run integration tests

 Please update the pom profiles and any other configuration in the template pom.xml to your needs

+### Shared Flows

+The tool adds flow callout policies for Security, Logging, Error Handling and Catch all.
+For these existing Flow Callout policies to work, please update the Flow Callout policy templates to point to your corresponding Shared flows or else deploy it from the [sharedflows](./sharedflows) directory.